obgm/libcoap/README.md

 This package contains a protocol parser and basic networking functions for platforms with support for malloc() and BSD-style sockets.
-In addition, there is support for Contiki, LwIP and Espressif/ESP-IDF hosted environments.
+In addition, there is support for Contiki-NG, LwIP and Espressif/ESP-IDF hosted environments.

 The following RFCs are supported